 Classification of AFib is used to determine the appropriate treatment modality for patients.
 The American Heart Association, or AHA, and the American College of Cardiology, or ACC, categorize AFib patients based on disease progression.
 These categories are defined as follows: paroxysmal, which involves AFib episodes that resolve spontaneously within seven days of symptom onset; persistent, which involves AFib episodes that fail to terminate within seven days of symptom onset and require treatment to convert back to sinus rhythm; long-standing persistent, which involves atrial fibrillation episodes that last longer than one year despite continued attempts to restore sinus rhythm; and permanent, which involves a joint decision by the treating provider and patient to no longer pursue cardioversion and leave the patient in AFib, focusing on rate control and symptom management.
-Disease progression in AFib is common with approximately 40% of AFib patients in the paroxysmal stage, 30% of AFib patients in the persistent and long-standing persistent stage, and 30% of AFib patients in the permanent stage.
-For purposes of simplicity, we do not differentiate the long-standing persistent classification from the persistent classification as the clinical impact of this differentiation has not been characterized.
+Disease progression in AFib is common with approximately 40% of AFib patients in the paroxysmal stage, 30% of AFib patients in the persistent classification as the clinical impact of this differentiate the long-standing persistent classification from the persistent classification as the clinical impact of this differentiation has not been characterized.
 Concomitant structural heart irregularities including valvular dysfunction and the presence of active symptoms may also help to characterize patients and influence treatment decisions.

-A common complication of atrial fibrillation is a rapid ventricular rate which can be defined as a heart rate of ≥110 beats per minute.
+A common complication of atrial fibrillation is a rapid ventricular rate which can be defined as a heart rate of \geq 110 beats per minute.
 Rapid, irregular, and inefficient cardiac pumping function induced by a rapid ventricular rate accounts for hemodynamic instability and many of the arrhythmia's symptoms.
 Frequently, new-onset patients with atrial fibrillation present with symptoms related to rapid ventricular rate.